Mah-En/Library-Management-System/README.md

 # Library Management System

-> **Description**: A simple Java-based Library Management System that allows users to register, borrow, and return books, while librarians can manage books and users.
-It features an interactive CLI, user authentication, and follows object-oriented programming principles.

----

 ## 📚 Introduction
 This application is developed to simulate a basic library management system.
 It enables both users and librarians to interact with a digital library environment through the command line.